essentialprogramming/rabbitmq-example/README.md

 Spring AMQP's `RabbitTemplate` provides everything you need to send and receive messages with RabbitMQ.
 Before you can send and receive messages, you need to:

-- Declare the queue, the exchange, and the binding between them.
+- Declare the queue, the exchange, and the binding between them. ( Or create a durable queue and a durable exchange )
 - The `queue()` method creates an AMQP queue.
 - The `exchange()` method creates a topic exchange.
-- The `binding()` method binds these two together, defining the behavior that occurs when `RabbitTemplate` publishes to an exchange.
+- The `binding()` method binds these two together, defining the behavior that occurs when `RabbitTemplate` publishes to an exchange. ( Send messages to the exchange to be routed to the queue based on a routing key )

 NOTE: Spring Boot automatically creates a connection factory and a RabbitTemplate, reducing the amount of code you have to write.